 The typical household contains numerous gadgets that have the potential to draw electricity — and increase your utility bill — when they’re idle.
-Many are consuming power even when you believe they’re turned off, reports The New York Times.
+Many are consuming power even when they’re turned off, reports The New York Times.

 - Coffee machines

 If turning several devices on and off each day seems like too much trouble, plug several devices into a single power strip.
 That way, you can turn everything off at once.

 At the start of a new year, many people pledge to shed weight and improve their fitness, only to lose their resolve in a few weeks.
 If you aren’t going to be a regular gym user, the cost of a membership likely won’t be worthwhile.

 There are cheaper ways to stay fit.
 Perhaps you would use an exercise machine or weights in front of a TV at home more often than in a gym.
 It also costs nothing to keep a pair of athletic shoes under your desk at work so you can take a walk during your lunch break.

 You can even get paid to get in shape.
 A company called HealthyWage makes that possible for people willing to wager, as we detail in “How to Turn Your Weight Loss Goals Into Extra Income.”

 4. Paying for services you don’t use

 Businesses sometimes offer you a discount for paying a membership fee upfront.
 This might sound like a good way to save a few bucks, but the monthly or annual fee could continue long after you’ve stopped using the service.

 For example, if you have a computer problem, you may decide to pay a monthly fee for live access to technical support.
 Once the problem is solved, you may never need to call for help again.
 However, monthly fees will continue draining your bank account unless you cancel the membership.